 We don't have strict course requirements for acceptance to Hampshire, but we do recommend:

 Students should be taking four to five academic courses each year.
 If their proposed schedule has fewer academic courses, we'll be looking for course participation at an advanced level.
 We trust students, working with their counselors, teachers, and family to build an appropriate curriculum that both challenges and engages them in their studies.
 Some of these traits manifest themselves in the trends on a student's transcripts, others in the work they do outside the classroom.
 Like everything else at Hampshire, the admissions process centers around each individual.
 If you want additional advice on course requirements, feel free to contact the admissions office with any specific concerns or questions.

 |First-Year Early Decision I||November 15||December 15|

 |First-Year Regular Decision||January 15||April 1

 Hampshire administers both need- and merit-based financial aid from a budget of more than $30 million.
-Hampshire meets roughly 95% of demonstrated need.
+Roughly 95% of Hampshire students receive some form of financial aid.
 We are committed to making Hampshire affordable, especially to families for whom our “price tag” will at first seem out of reach.

-We require both the Free Application for Federal Student Aid (FAFSA) and the CSS Profile to help make our determinations of a family’s estimated contribution (EFC), after which we build financial aid packages.
-We offer merit aid, as well, with renewable scholarships up to $28,000.
+We require both the Free Application for Federal Student Aid (FAFSA); or the CSS Profile for international students to help make our determinations of a family’s estimated contribution (EFC), after which we build financial aid packages.
+We offer merit aid, as well, with renewable scholarships up to $35,000.
 STUDENTS ARE AUTOMATICALLY CONSIDERED FOR MERIT SCHOLARSHIPS—NO ADDITIONAL APPLICATION IS REQUIRED.